Public sector finances, UK: March 2025

 Public sector finances tables 1 to 10: Appendix A

-The data underlying the public sector finances statistical bulletin are presented in the tables PSA 1 to 10.
+The data underlying the public sector finances statistical release are presented in the tables PSA 1 to 10.

 Public sector current receipts: Appendix D